peytoncordero/DRI25/command-line.md

 </Info>

 Punching cards was not a quick or friendly way to interact with computers -even after mechanical keypunchs were invented-.
 Interacting with the computers required physically traveling to a place and going into a specific room.
-Also, those first machines required very specialized knowledge, especially mathematics, to be able to communicate with them.
+Also, to communicate with those first machines, people required very specialized knowledge, especially mathematics.
+Here is a picture of two programmers at ENIAC to illustrate this interaction.

 ![Two of the women who programmed ENIAC operating it](images/command-line/Two_women_operating_ENIAC.jpg)